Romalu86/RESTool/README.md

 # RESTool
 RESTool v1.5 by romalu86

-List of games with which the program works at the moment:
+--- List of games with which the program works:

 - Games on the engine AS1\ZS1:
 Alien Shooter (PC NonSteam);